-Prerequisite(s): HVA1044, HVA1104, and HVA120 with a grade of C or higher.
+Prerequisite(s): HVA1044, HVA1104, and HVA120 with a grade of C or higher or with instructor approval.
 Students will gain the knowledge of special refrigeration application systems, commercial ice machines, and the ability to troubleshoot and understand the sequence of operation and commercial systems.